Emergency Dental Care

 Continue reading for more information on what is considered a dental emergency or call our Kansas City, Missouri office immediately at 816-429-6604 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Oak Hills Family Dental are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+When a toothache or another dental emergency strikes, the emergency team at Oak Hills Family Dental are trained to quickly respond by connecting you with a provider who can give prompt relief.
+We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.

 - Cut Tongue, Lip, or Cheek- For bleeding, apply pressure with sterile gauze to reduce the chances of infection and complication.
 Use your better judgment as well; if the cut looks significant, and bleeding does not seem to be subsiding, contact an emergency room.

 - Broken, Cracked, or Chipped Tooth- Not sure what to do for a broken tooth?
 Start by rinsing the area with warm water.
 Place a cold compress over the site of the injury.
 If you can, recover any broken tooth fragments.
 If possible, save the tooth fragment and rinse both your mouth and the salvaged tooth pieces with warm water.